ec-europa/europa-component-library/docs/Migrating-v5.md

 TODO

+- provide mapping between v4 and v5 colors, if possible
+- update the components to use the new color properties instead of the v4 ones
+- remove old colors
+- update utilities
+- update documentation

 ### Color modes

 A color mode is a set of color, applied to different elements, and giving a distinct identity to a specific page or site.

+Every color mode is defined in a new file, called `ecl-ec|eu-color-modes.css`.
+If this file is omitted, the default EC or EU display is used.

+Components can use on mode or another by adding a css class to its root.
+Css class name is `ecl-color-mode--[color mode name]`.

+How it works:

+- several colors are defined to be part of the color modes, via the use of new css proporties.
+It includes background (surface), content and borders
+- each component has a new parameter `color-mode` to switch from one color mode to the other, and is using these new css color mode properties where needed, with a fallback to previously defined color
+- EC css defines a default value for these color mode properties; EU does not use color mode currently, and so relies on the fallback
+- the new color modes css simply override the value of some properties

 TODO

+- when we have the default values for EU, add them to the EU css.
+The fallback in component could then be removed

 ## Js modifications